Connected Sums of Graded Artinian Gorenstein Algebras and Lefschetz Properties: Lefschetz Properties.

-Note that, because the maps above are graded, the restriction of each of the maps $\pi_A,\pi_B$ and $\pi'_A,\pi'_B$ to the positive degree component of its domain is the zero map.
-Furthermore, the restrictions of the given maps to the degree zero component of their domain ($\F$) is the identity map by assumption.
-This observation yields the commutativity of the above diagram, where the map $T\to\F$ is defined to be the canonical projection $T\to T/T_{>0}=\F$.
+Note that, because the maps above are graded, the restriction of each of the maps $\pi_A,\pi_B$ and $\pi'_A,\pi'_B$ to the positive degree component of its domain followed by projection to $\F$ is the zero map.
+This observation yields the commutativity of the above diagram,